View weight loss medications

 • Reactions at the injection site

-There are also some potential long-term GLP-1 risks like pancreatitis, gallbladder problems, and thyroid cancer.
+There are potential long-term GLP-1 risks, like inflammation of the pancreas (pancreatitis), gallbladder problems, and kidney problems.
 These risks are rare, though.

 If you experience worrying GLP-1 agonist side effects, let your healthcare provider know.
-They can determine if you need a dosage adjustment or an alternative medication.
+They can determine if you need a dose adjustment or an alternative medication.

 GLP-1s are safe for most people, but you shouldn’t take them if you: